GTMStack

 Integrate and Orchestrate

-Instead of building custom features inside a single tool, build an orchestration layer that connects multiple tools and adds logic between them.
-This is the approach when your workflow spans several systems — lead scoring that combines data from CRM, product analytics, and intent data, for example.
+Build an orchestration layer that connects multiple tools and adds logic between them.
+This is the approach when your workflow spans several systems.
+Lead scoring that combines CRM data, product analytics, and intent data is a common example.

 Build from Scratch

 Write custom software for a GTM function.
 This is rarely the right choice.
-Building a CRM, a marketing automation platform, or an email sequencing tool from scratch is a multi-year, multi-million-dollar project.
-The only scenario where building from scratch makes sense is when your GTM process is so differentiated that no existing tool can support it — and even then, you should question whether the differentiation is real or perceived.
+Building a CRM from scratch is a multi-year, multi-million-dollar project.
+The only scenario where it makes sense is when your GTM process is so differentiated that no existing tool supports it.
+Even then, question whether the differentiation is real or perceived.

 The Case for Best of Breed

-This is true at the feature level.
-It is also true that maintaining 15 best-of-breed tools requires an integration infrastructure that most teams underestimate.
-Each tool has its own data model, its own authentication pattern, its own rate limits, and its own sync quirks.
-The operational overhead grows non-linearly with the number of tools.
+But maintaining 15 best-of-breed tools requires an integration infrastructure that most teams underestimate.
+Each tool has its own data model, authentication pattern, rate limits, and sync quirks.
+We found that teams with 12+ tools spent roughly 35% of their ops team’s time on integration maintenance.
+That’s time not spent on strategy, coaching, or pipeline.

-Best of breed works well when you have a dedicated GTM engineering or RevOps function that owns the integration layer and has the technical capability to maintain it.
-Without that function, best of breed devolves into a collection of disconnected tools.
+Best of breed works well when you have a dedicated GTM engineering function.
+Without that function, it devolves into a collection of disconnected tools.

 The Case for All-in-One

-All-in-one works well for teams under 50 people who do not have dedicated ops engineering resources.
+All-in-one works well for teams under 50 people who don’t have dedicated ops engineering.
 The simpler architecture more than compensates for the feature gaps.

 The Practical Answer